uio-bmi/graph_peak_caller/README.md

 graph_peak_caller callpeaks graph.nobg graph.json linear_map alignments.json control_alignments.json True test FRAGMENT_LENGTH READ_LENGTH
 ```

 Make sure to change *FRAGMENT_LENGTH* and *READ_LENGTH* with numbers matching your data.
-If you do not know the fragment length of your ChIP-seq experiment, you can use Macs' predictd command to find estimate it: `macs predict -t alignments.bam`.
+If you do not know the fragment length of your ChIP-seq experiment, you can use Macs' predictd command to estimate it: `macs predict -t alignments.bam`.

 If you do not have a control track, use your sample reads as control and change True to False in the above command.
-Chaning True to False is important as Graph Peak Caller will generate the background signal in a different way when the sample is used as control.
+Changing True to False is important as Graph Peak Caller will generate the background signal in a different way when the sample is used as control.

 ## Advanced usage
 If you want to do Peak Calling on a whole-genome reference, vg will typically produce one graph for each chromosome, and it is best to divide the peak calling into one process for each chromosome.
 Check out [this guide](https://github.com/uio-bmi/graph_peak_caller/wiki/Graph-based-ChIP-seq-tutorial) for a detailed explanation on how that can be done.